Frequently Asked Questions

-Applicants must be a currently or formerly incarcerated Christ-follower seeking personal truth & growth.
+Applicants must be a Christ-follower seeking personal truth & growth, who is currently or formerly incarcerated.
 In order to be accepted you must be employable and sober.
 We do not accept sex offenders nor those on leg monitoring into the program.
-If you are a former sex offender, we recommend that you check out our list of references: former SO references
+If you are a former sex offender, we recommend that you check out our list of references.

 How long does it take to hear the decision of an application?

-Can a psychiatric patient be a part of the Texas Teach Out Ministries (TROM) program?
+Can a psychiatric patient be a part of the Texas Reach Out Ministries (TROM) program?

 Phase two costs $450 a month.
-Rent increases because participants are now getting a single room to live in rather than a shared room with a roommate.
+Rent increases as participants move to a single room in their home.